 Although OEM car horns can be bought from the dealerships, they often come with an expensive price tag.
 OEM horn replacements are fine if you don’t want to increase the noise, but if you are reading this article, you are probably interested in the loudest on the market.
 If this is the case, you have the option of choosing a loud car horn with or without a compressor.
 The benefit of choosing a horn with a compressor is that it’ll be much louder.

-The best car horn that is loud and easy to install is the Stebel Nautilus 11690019 that will work with any 12 volt system and will output 139dB of noise.
-The loudest car horn is the mighty MPC B1 (0419) train horn kit, which will scare anyone nearby.
+If you require a quick answer, the best car horn that’s loud and easy to install is the Stebel Nautilus 11690019, which works with any 12 volt system and outputs 139 dB of noise.
+Alternatively, the loudest car horn is the mighty MPC B1 (0419) train horn kit, which will certainly wake up anyone nearby.

 Table of Contents

 |Zento Deals Trumpet Air Horn||150dB||Single|

 Installing an aftermarket car horn replacement isn’t the first modification you would think of doing but its certainly worthwhile.
 I personally use the Stebel Nautilus Car Horn in many of my cars and it ticks all the boxes.
 The below video is the horn installed upon one of my cars and how it sounds as it approaches you.